The Ultimate Guide to Identifying Protected Trees in Northern Beaches

 FAQs:

-What happens if I carry out work on a tree that is protected without permission?
+What happens if I conduct work on a tree that is protected without permission?

-If you work on a tree that is protected without obtaining the necessary permits, you could be facing significant fines, and possibly even jail time.
+If you do work on a tree that is protected without the appropriate permits, you could be facing massive fines or even prison.

-Can I contest a TPO and/or preservation order?
+Can I appeal a TPO and/or preservation order?

 Conclusion